smartfog/fogflow/doc/en/source/operator.rst

 	If your application needs some third-party libraries, please specify them and their version numbers in "package.json".

-* how to subscribe addtional inputs if your applicaiton needs?
+* how to subscribe additional inputs if your application needs?